Underwood-Inc/strixun-stream-suite/__╠═══ PANDA_CORE ═══╣__/09_AUDITS_AND_REPORTS/TTL_ISSUE_ANALYSIS.md

 ```

 **Pros:**
-- [SUCCESS] User accounts never expire
+- ✓ User accounts never expire
-- [SUCCESS] Consistent with preferences storage
+- ✓ Consistent with preferences storage
-- [SUCCESS] No data loss
+- ✓ No data loss

 **Cons:**
-- [WARNING] Inactive accounts accumulate (but this is expected behavior)
+- ⚠ Inactive accounts accumulate (but this is expected behavior)

 ### Option 2: Much Longer TTL
 If TTL is desired for cleanup, use a much longer period (e.g., 10 years).